-- To place a person in reasonable apprehension of imminent serious bodily injury to that person or to another. - To engage in any behavior that has been or could be cause for a protective order or the issuance of any California family or juvenile court restraining order.212
+- To intentionally or recklessly cause or attempt to cause bodily injury. - Sexual assault. - To place a person in reasonable apprehension of imminent serious bodily injury to that person or to another. - To engage in any behavior that has been or could be cause for a protective order or the issuance of any California family or juvenile court restraining order.229

-Abuser or perpetrator refers to an individual who commits domestic violence, dating violence, sexual assault, or stalking as defined in the Violence Against Women Reauthorization Act of 2013.213
+Abuser or perpetrator refers to an individual who commits domestic violence, dating violence, sexual assault, or stalking as defined in the Violence Against Women Reauthorization Act of 2013.230

 Actual and Imminent Threat refers to a physical danger that is real, would occur within an immediate time frame, and could result in death or serious bodily harm.
-In determining whether an individual would pose an actual and imminent threat, the factors to be considered include: the duration of the risk, the nature and severity of the potential harm, the likelihood that the potential harm will occur, and the length of time before the potential harm could occur.214
+In determining whether an individual would pose an actual and imminent threat, the factors to be considered include: the duration of the risk, the nature and severity of the potential harm, the likelihood that the potential harm will occur, and the length of time before the potential harm could occur.231

-Affiliated Individual, with respect to an individual, refers to a spouse, parents, brother, sister, or child of that individual, or a person to whom that individual stands in the place of a parent or guardian (for example, the affiliated individual is a person in the care, custody, or control of that individual); or any individual, tenant, or lawful occupant living in the household of that individual.215
+Affiliated Individual, with respect to an individual, refers to a spouse, parents, brother, sister, or child of that individual, or a person to whom that individual stands in the place of a parent or guardian (for example, the affiliated individual is a person in the care, custody, or control of that individual); or any individual, tenant, or lawful occupant living in the household of that individual.232

-Bifurcate means to divide a lease as a matter of law, subject to the permissibility of such process under the requirements of the grantor and State or local law, such that certain tenants, lawful occupants, or residents can be evicted or removed and the remaining tenants, lawful occupants, and residents can continue to reside in the unit under the same lease requirements or as may be revised depending upon the eligibility for continued occupancy of the remaining tenants, lawful occupants, or residents.216
+Bifurcate means to divide a lease as a matter of law, subject to the permissibility of such process under the requirements of the grantor and State or local law, such that certain tenants, lawful occupants, or residents can be evicted or removed and the remaining tenants, lawful occupants, and residents can continue to reside in the unit under the same lease requirements or as may be revised depending upon the eligibility for continued occupancy of the remaining tenants, lawful occupants, or residents.233